 Her second research project is called, “Director Perspectives on Barriers to Racial Equity in the Orchestra Classroom” and is a qualitative interview design that explores the barriers that students face in attaining access to instrumental string music classes and a comparison of the racial demographics within these string programs to the racial demographics of associated public school buildings.

-She regularly presents on topics ranging from racial disparity to creativity and the need for an additive string curriculum on music education panels and podcasts and is available to present her research and experience in these areas upon request.
+She regularly presents and collaborates on clinics, workshops, and panels is available to present her research and experience in these areas upon request.